 7.1.7 Alternative Flow

-If the IoT data indicates an immediate threat to crops (e.g., sudden weather), an emergency protocol is triggered, automatically adjusting farm systems to mitigate the risk.
+None

 7.1.8 Post-conditions

 None

 7.1.9 High Level Illustration

 This use case scenario showcases the seamless integration of IoT devices on a high-tech farm.
 These IoT devices monitor crop health and environmental conditions, transmitting data to a central IoT platform.
 Users within a metaverse service interact with a digital twin of the farm, enabling them to make data-driven decisions in real-time.
 These decisions are then implemented on the physical farm through automated systems.
 This continuous cycle of monitoring, decision-making, and implementation exemplifies an innovative approach to farming that bridges the physical and virtual worlds.